-Being prepared for disaster to ensure your dental practice’s success.
+Being prepared for disaster ensures your dental practice’s success.

-To help our kids feel more prepared and empowered during natural disasters the Red Cross recently came in to our schools and presented the Pillow Case project.
-They gave each kid a pillow case printed right there fabric the bare minimum items to put in the case to make them prepared during a natural disaster.
-The items were things like, toothbrush, toothpaste, tennis shoes, flashlight, a comforting stuffed animal, etc.…
+To help our kids feel more prepared and empowered during natural disasters the Red Cross recently came into our schools and presented the Pillow Case project.
+They gave each kid a pillowcase printed right in there on the fabric the bare minimum items to put in the case to prepare them for a natural disaster.
+The items were things like a toothbrush, toothpaste, tennis shoes, a flashlight, a comforting stuffed animal, etc.…

-The kids keep it under their bed and are ready to go when the moment hits.
-This pillowcase gave them a task they needed to complete and give them comfort in having control in the situation.
+The kids keep it under their beds and are ready to go when the moment hits.
+This pillowcase gave them a task they needed to complete and give them comfort in having control of the situation.
 They replaced uncertainty with preparation.

 Click on the video image below to watch.

 Take a few minutes to watch the video where I give you all the steps you need to put your practice emergency kit together.
-It doesn’t take much to derail success so I explain how you can ensure each key department will continue running at high capacity, no matter what emergency comes, up by using the pillow case example.
+It doesn’t take much to derail success so I explain how you can ensure each critical department will continue running at high capacity, no matter what emergency comes, up by using the pillowcase example.

 In this video, you’ll learn about: